Armageddon (Guy Sebastian album): Writing and composition

+Release and promotion

-Release and promotionArmageddon was released on October 12, 2012.
-With the release date originally anticipated to be mid-2012, the lead single "Don't Worry Be Happy" was released 11 months before the album.Don't Worry Be Happy on iTunes. iTunes.
-Archived from the original on 5 February 2012.
-Sebastian performed the song during the 2011 The X-Factor Grand Final, and also as a medley with "Who's That Girl" at the 2011 ARIA Music Awards.Guy Sebastian Who's That Girl/Don't Worry Be Happy ARIA Awards 2011. julessebastian.com.
-Archived from the original on 3 February 2012.
+Armageddon was released on October 12, 2012.
+With the release date originally anticipated to be mid-2012, the lead single "Don't Worry Be Happy" was released 11 months before the album.
+Sebastian performed the song during the 2011 The X-Factor Grand Final, and also as a medley with "Who's That Girl" at the 2011 ARIA Music Awards.
 In early February 2012 the album title and a June/July tour to coincide with the album release were announced.
-The second single Gold was released in May, and Sebastian performed it on Dancing with the Stars and Australia's Got Talent..
-Retrieved 16 October 2012 He had media interviews in the first half of the year to discuss the album's progress.
+The second single Gold was released in May, and Sebastian performed it on Dancing with the Stars and Australia's Got Talent.
+He had media interviews in the first half of the year to discuss the album's progress.
 The Armageddon Tour went ahead in June with no news of a release date for the album.
 In a later interview Sebastian explained, "So I was going to try and finish the album for the tour and have it ready because that would have been ideal, but it just wasn't ready.
 And I wrote a couple of other songs that I felt really needed to go on the album."

 The third single "Battle Scars" was serviced to Australian radio on 2 August 2012, a week before it was released digitally.
-It was the most added song to radio in its first week, and became the most played song on Australian radio in its seventh week, where it remained for two weeks.Weekly Hot 100 - Week of October 20, 2012.
-Australian Music Report.
-Archived from the original on 16 October 2012 Sebastian did a number media interviews in the week the song was released.
-In mid September Fiasco came to Australia to promote the single and his own album, and he and Sebastian held further interviews.McCabe, Kathy (18 September 2012)Guy Sebastian reaps benefits from duet with American rapper Lupe Fiasco.
-The Daily Telegraph.
-Archived from the original on 18 September 2012 On 18 September the cover art, track listing and release date of Armageddon was announced.
+It was the most added song to radio in its first week, and became the most played song on Australian radio in its seventh week, where it remained for two weeks.
+Sebastian did a number media interviews in the week the song was released.
+In mid September Fiasco came to Australia to promote the single and his own album, and he and Sebastian held further interviews.
+On 18 September the cover art, track listing and release date of Armageddon was announced.
 Sebastian and Fiasco performed Battle Scars live for the first time on X Factor that night.
 They also performed it on the Late Show with David Letterman on 27 September, to promote the song in the US.
 Fiasco had added it to his album Food & Liquor II: The Great American Rap Album Pt.
-1 in countries other than Australia, credited as a duet, and released it as the fourth single in the US.US iTunes preview.
-Battle Scars - Single Lupe Fiasco & Guy Sebastian. iTunes.
-Archived from the original on 2 October 2012.
+1 in countries other than Australia, credited as a duet, and released it as the fourth single in the US.
 The show was aired in Australia the following day.
 "Battle Scars" was used in the US for the TV promotion of the movie Red Dawn.